26 Mar The Ultimate Manifesto for Eternal Happiness and How to Find Work Overseas

 Let’s start with the WHY.
 Why would I want to work overseas when I could simply let myself go sippin’ on pina coladas all day or party all night at some full moon party in neon wearing lead-based paint under questionable hallucinogens?
 Well this is probably the easiest to address.
 Working overseas can give you an entirely different sense of cultures, the world, and what is really going on there.
 It is one thing to take a week or two-week long vacation or even a 2-month backpacking extravaganza in some exotic land, whipping out a Lonely Planet and crossing off tourist attractions, but it gets old.
 It becomes redundant, especially once the samba music stops.
 It is like dating that hottie only to find that after the lust wears off you are like “…aaaand I’m bored”.
 It is a whole other kind of awesome and enriching life experience to work abroad.
 You can learn the local language, really befriend locals rather than superficially partying together for a couple of days, date exotic natives and live a life like you see in the movies less the martinis and room service.
 Point being, you get to experience the culture as a local rather than just another tourist passing through.

 Not that traveling and being a tourist isn’t also great, but after you have played tourist long enough, you will realize that a statue is a statue, one museum blends into another, and one hostel full of dipshits is just like any other hostel full of dipshits.
 The real magic is experiencing something that cannot be bought and can’t be inter-changed from with the swipe of a credit card.
+Maybe you got some gap year ideas, but this is the next level.
 It less simple than checking something off a bucket list paid via some tour but infinitely more rewarding.
 My words do not give justice to the possibilities and the rewards for taking on such an endeavor, both from a personal satisfaction standpoint and a personal growth one.
 Grab that beautiful butterfly my friend, and thank me later (I prefer whiskey).

 WHERE TO FIND WORK ABROAD